 Most human beings want the same things -- love, community, secure shelter, nourishing natural foods, clean water, meaningful work, harmonious relationships.
 Many of us are missing these basic building blocks.
 That we are unhappy is a feature of the system, not a bug.
 Mostly, it’s not our fault.

 Psychedelics are not the answer to all of life’s problems.
 They are not a magic bullet, like many people want to believe.
 They are ancient tools and medicines to help us grow, heal, and learn how to love and trust again.
 Growing and healing are not linear processes.
 For most of us, we’re not going to all of a sudden feel better all the time.
-If we’re really committed to the process, we’re going to feel a whole range of emotions, both pleasant and unpleasant.
+If we’re committed to the process, we’re going to feel a whole range of emotions, both pleasant and unpleasant.
 To be sure, psychedelics will usually help us feel periods of relief from various negativities.
 But probably not all the time.

 Psychedelics will not help us escape from our past.
 The medicine does not somehow erase all our suffering.
 There’s no such thing as starting “brand new” when it comes to our bodies and minds.
 Our lives are natural processes; they are not problems to solve or to fix.

-If you are on this path, please realize it may take many years of inner spiritual work (plant medicine, therapy, meditation, bowing, praying, yoga, dance, practicing gratitude and loving-kindness, reconnecting with community, reconnecting with nature/God/Spirit [something bigger], apologizing, asking for forgiveness, forgiving ourselves and others, etc.) to feel like you are making some progress.
+If you are on this path, please realize it may take many years of inner spiritual work (plant medicine, therapy, meditation, bowing, praying, yoga, dance, practicing gratitude and loving-kindness, connecting with community, reconnecting with nature/God/Spirit [something bigger], apologizing, asking for forgiveness, forgiving ourselves and others, etc.) to feel like you are making some progress.

 The Rich Man